COMP2521UNSW/sanitisers-guide/glossary/SEGV-unknown-address/uninitialised-ptr/README.md

 - The hint tells us we tried to access a large address (likely uninitialised)
 - The error occurs on line 13 - `n->next->value = 1;`

-**Note**: This error is not super helpful, if we use MemorySanitizer we get a more informative error message which you can see [here](../../use-of-uninitialized-value/uninitialised-ptr).
+**Note**: This error is not super helpful, if we [switch to MemorySanitizer](../../../sanitisers#switching-between-sanitisers) we get a more informative error message which you can see [here](../../use-of-uninitialized-value/uninitialised-ptr).

 ## The Problem

 `0xbebebebebebebebe` is the value LeakSanitizer uses for uninitialised pointers.
 This means the pointer we are trying to access is uninitialised.
 This is further supported by the hint.

-On line 13, we try to set the value of `n->next`.
+On line 13, we try to set the `value` field of `n->next`.
 However, when we allocated memory for `n` we never initialised `n->next`, so writing to it causes an error.

 ## The Fix